Siamak-salimy/Bulk-RNA-seq/Quality control for FastQ reads .md

-Quality control for FastQ reads is an essential step in analyzing next-generation sequencing (NGS) data.
+sageQuality control for FastQ reads is an essential step in analyzing next-generation sequencing (NGS) data.
 It helps ensure that the sequencing data is of high quality and reliable for downstream analysis.
 Here are some common quality control steps for FastQ reads:

 1. Check sequencing quality scores: FastQ files contain quality scores for each base in the sequence.
 The most commonly used quality score format is Phred scores, which represent the error probability of a base call.
 Tools like FastQC or NGS-QC Generator can assess the quality scores and generate quality reports.